-Brainy Brain introduces the central topics in neuropsychological linguistics, biolinguistics, socio-genetic/sociocultural linguistics, modularity, micromodularity, identity, mind, memory and learning, and comparative approaches to theories.
-This book combines neurophysiological theories with psychological, linguistic, and psycho-philosophical analyses; it will be welcomed by those interested in the relationship among language, mind, and the brain.
-Applied linguistics should be both applicable to the practice and appropriate for educational purposes; thus, it should be a multidisciplinary approach.
-Interdisciplinary integration in social reasoning, symbolic identity, emotion and memory are considered to provide a novel perspective on language learning processes.
+Brainy Brain combines neurophysiological theories with psychological, linguistic, and psycho-philosophical analyses; it will be welcomed by those interested in the relationship among language, mind, and the brain.
+Applied linguistics should be both applicable to the practice and appropriate for educational purposes; thus, it should be a multidisciplinary discipline.
+Drawing on empirical observations and practical applications, this book introduces the central topics in neurolinguistics and neuropsychological linguistics: biolinguistics, socio-genetic and sociocultural linguistics, semiotic identity process, modularity and micromodularity, mind, memory and learning, and comparative approaches to theories.
+It moves on to provide an interdisciplinary discussion and practical application on memory pathways.
 The author considers different fundamental issues: Can mediation simply bridge abstraction to actualization?
 What biological processes make human communication and meta-communication feasible?
 Is language phenotypic?
 Will neural network underlying cognition and phylogeny explain the mind evolution?
-Are there non-uniform evolutionary language identity/memory processes among language learners of different ethnic communities?
+Do the structures of underlying cognitive and emotional processes show universality?